GennyCryPotent/STREETCATS/README.md

 The --ui flag will open the Playwright graphical interface to visualize the tests in real-time.

-**ℹ️ Note: The tests only work if you uncomment line 46 in "index.js"**
+**ℹ️ Note: The tests only work if you uncomment line 46 in "index.js" of the backend and uncomment line 66 in "new-post.ts" of the frontend.**

 ## License
 © 2024 Genny Cry Potent.
 Licensed under the MIT license.